230140111021tej/Finfet_7nm/README.md

 **Table Interpretation:**
 These tables compile the performance extracted from simulation, highlighting how device geometry (number of fins for NMOS/PMOS) and circuit topology affect current, gain, speed, noise margins, and reference voltage flatness.
 High speed, robust noise margins, and small change in Vref with temperature/supply are key hallmarks of well-designed nanometer circuits.

+---

+#### Key Observations from Bandgap Reference Design:

+- The bandgap reference maintains a nearly constant output (Vref) across the temperature range, confirming excellent PTAT/CTAT balance.
+- Architecture demonstrates rapid startup and strong line regulation, suitable for precision analog and digital supply/reference generation.
+- Both PTAT and CTAT branches behave as expected in simulation, emulating classic bandgap principles in a 7nm FinFET implementation.

+---

 ## Results